alialib/alia/docs/assorted-examples.md

 -------------------

-Although alia provides a whole suite of tools for modeling your application's presentation logic reactively, it tries not to *force* them on you wholesale.
+Although alia provides a whole suite of tools for modeling your application's presentation logic declaratively, it tries not to *force* them on you wholesale.
 Here's an example of how you might use a smaller subset of alia's capabilities to integrate alia with your application data.